farmersmarketmobileapp/market-dashboard/README.md

 # market-dashboard
-Repo for displayin the customer data of farmers market mobile app
+Repository for displaying the customer data of farmers market mobile app